- Solicitors For Business

 How JMW Can Help

 Our solicitors know exactly what it takes to succeed in clinical negligence cases related to epidurals.
 With many years of experience in dealing with similar claims, our team will provide you with the help and advice you require to make a successful claim.
+We have a great deal of expertise in helping clients to claim the compensation they are owed.

 Members of our clinical negligence team are on the Action against Medical Accidents (AvMA) solicitor panel, as well as the Law Society’s specialist panel of clinical negligence, which means you can rest assured your case is in safe hands.